Applications for 2023 Community Grants are closed.

 - Can we apply if we are not a 501c3?

-You need to either be a 501c3 or have a fiscal sponsor that is a 501c3.
+Organizations that apply need to be a 501c3 or have a fiscal sponsor that is a 501c3.

 - What is the typical amount awarded for a Community Grant?

-Typically, community grants are awarded for up to $2,000 either by check or Ashland Food Co-op gift card.
+Community grants are awarded for any amount up to $2,000 either as a check or Ashland Food Co-op gift card.
+If the grant request is for food, the grant will likely be awarded as gift cards.

 - When and how will the funds be disbursed?

-Within 2-3 weeks of the Community Grants Announcement, community grant checks and/or community grant gift cards will be sent out by mail or available for pick up.
+Within 2-3 weeks of the Community Grants announcement, checks and gift cards will be sent out by mail.

 If you have further questions please feel welcome to email [email protected]